Don’t have a roof or gutters you can use to catch rainwater?

 5. Rain Ponds

-A simple way to catch rainwater is to dig a pit, line it with plastic, and allow the rain to accumulate.
+A simple way to catch runoff is to dig a pit, line it with plastic, and allow the rain to accumulate.

-These types of rain catchers aren’t usually recommended because lots of water is lost to evaporation and the stagnant water gets dirty quickly.
+These rain catchers aren’t usually recommended because lots of water is lost to evaporation, and the stagnant water gets dirty quickly.

-It is also illegal in many places to build a pond on your property without a permit.
-In many places though, rainwater ponds are a primary source of water.
+Building a pond on your property without a permit is also illegal in some places.
+In many areas though, rainwater ponds are a primary source of water.

 6. Buckets and Basins

-As a very last resort, you could put buckets and other containers outside to collect rainwater in survival situations.
+You could put buckets and other containers outside or in your yard to collect rainwater as a last resort.

 However, because the surface area of a bucket is very small, you won’t catch much water.
 You’ll drastically increase the amount of water you can catch by using a tarp, plastic bag, wooden boards, or any other surface to funnel the water into your buckets.